Trilobyte17/TriSlide/README.md

-# TriPuzzle Game
+# TriSlide Game

-This is a Next.js web application for "TriPuzzle", a tile-matching game inspired by Trism.
+This is a Next.js web application for "TriSlide", a tile-matching game inspired by Trism.

 ## Getting Started